jjrboucher/Chromium-Browser-Artifact-Parser/README.md

 **NOTE:** The script was written for and tested against a Chrome profile on a Windows computer.
 It has been tested against Edge on Windows and works.
 But it won't work against a mobile Chrome user profile where the SQLite files have a different name (and possibly different structure requiring a different SQLite statement to work correctly?).<br>

 **The application will look for the word "edge" (case insensitive) in the path.** If it's present, it will run the Edge specific SQLite statement to parse data in **WebAssistDatabase**.
 In a future update I hope to rely on the Preferences file to make that determination.
 The application could simply try to run the SQLite for Edge and skip over it when it can't find the file.
 But it will result in the summary worksheet showing that there are 0 items for that particular artifact.
-That could caues confusion given the artifact was not observed in Chrome, only Edge.<br>
+That could cause confusion given the artifact was not observed in Chrome, only Edge.<br>

 When you run the script, it prompts you first for the browser profile folder you wish to process.